vtex-apps/reviews-and-ratings/docs/README.md

 # Reviews and Ratings

+>⚠️ This app is no longer maintained by VTEX.
+This means support and maintenance are no longer provided.

 **Reviews & Ratings** allows customers to submit reviews and ratings for products and see them while navigating the store.

 ![reviews-and-ratings-app](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-reviews-and-ratings-0.png)